Marsh and Shore Permits

 The Revocable License (RL) authority of the State of Georgia allows for structures to occupy public trust lands water bottoms.
 The RL is issued as a standard component of the CMPA, Individual Dock Permit, and Bank Stabilization permit processes.
 It is also issued for projects and entities that may be exempt from the CMPA process such as Georgia Power and Georgia Ports Authority.
 As the name implies, this license can be revoked if project compliance is not met.
 If you’re planning a project that may occupy any estuarine or water bottoms area, you must contact our office to find out if you need an RL for your project.

-Click here to sign up for the Marsh and Shore Regulatory Mailing List
+Sign Up for the Marsh & Shore Regulatory Mailing List

-Click here to get the Letter of Permission Notifications via Email envelope logo
+Sign Up for Letter of Permission Notifications via Email